 First blend the (defrosted) cranberries and water in a blender (or crush them with potato crusher if you don’t have a blender).
 Transfer the blended liquid into a saucepan and add sugar and rosemary.
 Bring to the boil for about 30 seconds and then lower the heat and let it simmer for 5 to 10 minutes.
 Test the flavour before taking it off the heat.
 Strain the cranberry and rosemary mixture and let it cool down.
 When ready, add vodka and pour into bottles.
 Decorate the bottle with a sprig of rosemary.

 300g mixed dried fruit (sultanas, currants, raisins, figs)

 finely grated nutmeg (be careful with nutmeg as it can become overpowering)

 1 orange, zest

 2 tbsp. fresh orange juice

 2 tbsp. fresh lemon juice

 Mix all the spices and top up with vodka.
 You can use a big saucepan or a bowl covered with cling film.
-Store the mixture in the fridge for two to three days.
+Store the mixture in the fridge or in a dark and cool place for two to three days.
 Try it after two and decide on the flavour.
 Strain the vodka mix before pouring into bottles.